We have today (30 April) published our Annual Report for 2019.

 Felicity Mitchell, Independent Adjudicator said:

-“In 2018 we saw a return to the peak complaint numbers of 2012-14.
-Despite this we have maintained a strong performance against our key performance indicators for the timeliness of our case-handling process.
-We have continued to develop our extensive outreach programme and to share learning from complaints, benefiting both higher education providers and students.
-Listening to students has been a particular focus for us this year.
-Our organisation is more open than ever before about what we do and how we approach cases.”
+“In 2019 we saw another substantial rise in complaints coming to us.
+Despite this we have maintained strong performance against our key performance indicators for the timeliness of our case-handling process.
+We have continued to develop our work to share learning from complaints, benefiting both higher education providers and students.
+The coronavirus situation is having a profound impact on the higher education sector but we hope the insights from our work shared in our Report will still be useful even in these difficult times.”

 Ben Elger, Chief Executive, said: